 Continuing Education credit for this course (SA 510) is awarded by Commonwealth Educational Seminars (CES) for the following professions:

 See Commonwealth Important Information & Policies: Access here.

-Psychologists: Commonwealth Educational Seminars (CES) is approved by the American Psychological Association (APA) to offer continuing education credit programs.
-CES maintains responsibility for this program and its content.
-Psychologists receive 45.0 hours of continuing education credit upon completing this program.
+Psychologists: Commonwealth Educational Seminars is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Commonwealth Educational Seminars maintains responsibility for this program and its content.
+Psychologists will receive 45 hours of continuing education credit upon completing this program.

 3. ADDICTION INTERVENTION & TREATMENT

 This course presents a comprehensive study in the various strategies of intervening on the life of the addict.
 Starting with the most basic social unit, the family, the history, development and the guiding principles of how a family intervention is conducted.
 Many alcoholics/addicts come to the attention of the medical profession either as emergencies or in routine physicals so the need for physicians and medical professionals to be trained, alert to and willing to refer patients with possible addiction issues is examined.
 Along with mental health issues often comes an addiction or at least a substance abuse problem.
 That problem can make the mental issues worse or can cancel out the effects of whatever medication the patient may be taking.
 As with physicians, the need for training and a willingness to refer patients to the addictions experts is explored.
 Employee assistance and professional committees are examine as they are able to keep employees working and, in the case of professional committees, can help highly trained persons working at their chosen profession.